 Our aim is to convert this data into rows and columns as shown below:

 The data used is collected by Zomato API Analysis.
 The data is an analysis of restaurants, their food, cuisine, value for money, and customer satisfaction around the world.
 It is sourced from https://www.kaggle.com/shrutimehta/zomato-restaurants-data

 TASK: Finding cheap and best restaurants around the world

 The objective is to find cheap and best restaurants around the world.

 Step 1) Creating metadata for the source files and Snowflake output connection for the target.

-2. Right-click on File delimited and click on Create file delimited option under Metadata option under Repository section on Talend UI.
+2. Right-click on File delimited and click on Create file delimited option under the Metadata option under the Repository section on Talend UI.